 How much does laser teeth whitening cost?

-Laser teeth whitening costs the most when it comes to teeth whitening professionally, because of the technology used but offers the fastest and most noticeable results.
+Laser teeth whitening costs the most when it comes to teeth whitening professionally because of the technology used, but it offers the fastest and most noticeable results.
+You can expect to pay around $1,000 for laser teeth whitening.

 At-home dental whitening costs less than teeth whitening costs at the dentist because you're spending relatively little time in the dentist's chair.